gmc-code/PC-microbit-micropython/docs/breadboard_quizzes/Potentiometer_ordering.rst

 -----------------

 | Put the code snippets in order to build a dual-fading light system.
-| As Pin 0 gets brighter when the dial turns up, Pin 1 must safely dim down by subtracting the dial position from the maximum value.
+| As Pin 0 gets brighter when the potentiometer turns up, Pin 1 must safely dim down by subtracting the potentiometer position from the maximum value.

 .. ordering::
     :theme: light